and-lz/avp/readme.md

 - **Pin Video:** Click the pin button (📌) or hover and press `p` to pin/unpin.
 - **Adjust Grid Size:** Use minus (`-`) and plus (`+`) keys or the number input.
 - **Change Video Position:** Use left/right arrow keys to seek, or drag across the video area to scrub.
-- **Scrubbing Mode:** Press `s` to toggle scrubbing mode.
-While active, move the mouse left or right to adjust the position of all videos based on the cursor's horizontal position.
+- **Scrubbing Mode:** Press `s` to start scrubbing mode and `d` to stop.
+While scrubbing is active, all videos are paused, and you can move the mouse left or right to adjust the position of all videos based on the cursor's horizontal position.
+When scrubbing stops, all videos resume playback.
 - **Accessibility:** All controls are labeled for screen readers and keyboard navigation.

 ### How to Use